-Carima Neusser was born in Stockholm 1984.
+Carima Neusser was born 1984 in Stockholm.
 She is a choreographer, performer and artist.
-She earned her master degree from Linköpings Universitet (2016) and she studied dance at Iwanson International School of Contemporary Dance (2006-2009) She works and collaborates throughout difference contexts and her work has been presented at fashion shows, clubs, parties, music festivals, galleries and dance theaters.
+She earned her master degree from Linköpings Universitet (2016) and she studied dance at Iwanson International School of Contemporary Dance (2006-2009) She works and collaborates throughout difference contexts and her work has been presented at dance theaters, galleries, clubs, parties, music festivals and fashion shows.

 Her work moves between choreography, dance, pedagogy and platforms for meetings between different art forms as well as artistic experiments on the border between visual arts and dance.
 Her work reflects on metaphysical questions.
 She is interested in the connection between the body and the spiritual and how we can make our everyday lives richer by gaining an understanding of this problem.
 Carima focus on process-based work and use improvisational methods.
 She like to surprise herself and move away from what she already know and into the unknown.
 There the meeting with other disciplines becomes important in her work and she is constantly looking for new ways to work more freely and personally.